InjectiveLabs/injective-docs/docs/develop/modules/injective/exchange/04_state_transitions.md

 - Loop over the `msg.Data` and cancel spot order as in `MsgCancelSpotOrder`

-## Derivative limit order creation
+## Derivative Limit Order Creation

 Derivative limit order creation is carried out by `MsgCreateDerivativeLimitOrder` which consists of `Sender` and `Order`.